dotmesh-io/docs/hugo/content/references/api.md

-This method performs exactly the same function as the [`ContainersById` method](#dotmeshrpc-containersbyid), except that it accepts a namespace/name/clone triple and effectively calls the [`Lookup` method](#dotmeshrpc-lookup) for you to obtain the filesystem ID.
+This method performs exactly the same function as the [`ContainersById` method](#dotmeshrpc-containersbyid), except that it accepts a namespace/name/branch triple and effectively calls the [`Lookup` method](#dotmeshrpc-lookup) for you to obtain the branch ID.

 ##### Request.